 The Dress Code extends throughout the school day (both in person and online).
 During the school year there are occasions when the Dress Code’s general requirements may be modified.
 These include events such as School Spirit Days, Free Dress Days, or more formal occasions such as Graduation.

 Dress Code Guidelines for Nursery, Pre-Kindergarten, Kindergarten:

 Children in Nursery, Pre-Kindergarten, and Kindergarten should wear play clothes that are neat and comfortable.
 They may wear NPS t-shirts, jeans, pants with elastic waistbands, or sweatpants in addition to the clothing listed for Grades 1-6.
-During the first week of school, Nursery, Pre-Kindergarten, and Kindergarten students should bring in a full change of clothes (underwear, socks, a shirt and one pair of long pants) in a plastic bag labeled with their name.
-These clothes will be stored in the children’s lockers, and parents should be sure to periodically update/replace this extra set as the weather changes.
-Outdoor clothing should be suitable each day to allow a child to spend an hour outdoors comfortably.
+Nursery, Pre-Kindergarten, and Kindergarten students should bring in a full change of clothes (underwear, socks, a shirt and one pair of long pants) in a plastic bag labeled with their names.
+These clothes will be stored at school and parents should be sure to periodically update/replace this extra set as the weather changes.
+Outdoor clothing should be suitable each day to allow a child to spend 60 minutes outdoors comfortably.
 Long pants are recommended during the winter.
 All clothing, particularly boots, should be large enough for the child to get on and off easily.
 Large buttons and snaps are easy for small hands to manipulate.

 Dress Code Guidelines for Grades 1 – 6:

 - Crewneck shirts, collared shirts, blouses, turtlenecks, or sweaters without writing

 - Skirts, shorts, or dresses with hemlines no higher than mid-thigh